 We pay our non-employee directors an annual Board retainer and an additional retainer based on the directors' memberships on certain committees.
-As of December 31, 2019, non-employee directors were entitled to receive an annual retainer of \$24,000 and annual committee fees of \$4,000 for each of the Audit Committee and the Compensation Committee, \$2,000 for each of the Finance Committee, and the Risk Committee and \$3,000 for the Nominating and Corporate Governance Committee.
-Our Lead Independent Director received an additional \$16,000 for his services during 2019.
-The Chairs of the Audit Committee and Compensation Committee each received additional annual compensation totaling \$12,000 and \$8,000, respectively during 2019.
-The Chairs of the Nominating and Corporate Governance, Finance and Risk Committees each received additional annual compensation of \$4,000 during 2019.
+As of December 31, 2019, non-employee directors were entitled to receive an annual retainer of \$24,000 and annual committee fees of \$4,000 for each of the Audit Committee and the Compensation Committee, \$2,000 for each of the Finance Committee, and the Risk Committee and \$3,000 for the Nominating and Corporate Governance Committee, Nominating and Corporate Governance Committee, Nominating and Corporate Governance Committee and Finance Committee each received additional annual compensation totaling \$12,000, \$8,000, \$4,000 and \$4,000, respectively during 2019.
 During 2019, our directors received approximately \$36,000 in equity-based awards.
 Directors active through December are also paid a cash bonus of \$3,000 in December each year for their significant role in the Company's accomplishments.
 Directors who are also employees receive no additional compensation for their service as directors.